xuchen66/sphinx-emdocs/source/serialEM-note-flexible-timer.rst

 This will perform refining ZLP every 30 minutes.

-However, if we want to set a timer and to do a multiple actions when time is up, a more flexible timer is needed.
+However, if we want to set a timer and to do a multiple and general actions when time is up, a more flexible timer is needed.
 In the case shown in picture below, which is
 Au-foil grid, we use multiple hole mechanism to collected images in these 4 holes using beam-image shift while the stage is centered at the middle of the 4 hole pattern.
 When the procedure is finished, the shift is reset and Record beam would be hitting on the black Au crystals.